Medowhill/pl_articles/en/2/index.md

 The article introduces Scala.
-Readers, who have already experienced Scala before, can skip the article.
+Readers who have already experienced Scala before can skip the article.

 ## Scala